pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `wal-bytes-per-sync`

-+ The rate at which OS incrementally synchronizes WAL to disk while WAL is being written
++ The rate at which OS incrementally synchronizes WAL files to disk while the WAL files are being written
 + Default value: `512KB`
 + Minimum value: `0`
 + Unit: B|KB|MB|GB